YoQuieroAyudar/fundraising-API-Interfaces/README.md

 # API Interfaces
-#fundraising #nonprofit charity promoting zero commission donations and volunteering for charities.
+#fundraising golang #nonprofit charity promoting zero commission donations and volunteering for charities.

 API is a working prototype.
-80% of code is ready.
+84% of code is ready.
 We are looking for a Golang programmer to finalize it.
 Contact-us: info@microhuchasolidaria.org

 We are a non-profit association that collects donations from 2 to 10 € of users for all the solidarious entity (associations and foundations) that participate in the program.
 The donations are entirely given to the organizations for which the membership is totally free.
 In England IWantToHelp, in France, association Je Vais Aider, in Spain, asociación Micro Hucha Solidaria.
 More countries will come.